 Can I make this recipe ahead of time?

-Orzo is always best served fresh, but you can prep this up to 24 hours in advance.
-Slightly undercook the pasta and store it with a little extra broth.
-When you’re ready to eat, reheat it with a splash of water or cream to bring that silky sauce back to life.
+This dish is best served fresh, but you can make it up to a day ahead.
+Slightly undercook the orzo and reheat with a splash of broth or cream to loosen the sauce.

 If this creamy Cajun chicken orzo hits the spot, here are a few more cozy, flavor-packed dinners to try next: